spottmedia/rust-wasm-starter/README.md

     cd examples/hello-wasm/site
     npm install
     nohup npm run serve > /tmp/hello-wasm-output.log &
-    # which should openup 0.0.0.0:8080 on lxc for access
+    # should open 0.0.0.0:8080 on lxc with the app running

     # optionally to expose the app via ngrok publicly
     # in case you are using it nested within other vms
     ngrok http 8080